NotXander4211/OL/readme.md

 #OL will be the basic command

+#OL* to declare when the rs is done being set

+#OL$ for bypass commands(only use if you know what you are doing)

 #OL@ is for commands that relate to how the code is read and what needs to be created

 #OL! is for specialized commands(maybe ones that need to be set differently)